syncfusion-content/blazor-docs/blazor/datagrid/how-to/server-side-using-cli.md

 ---
 layout: post
-title: Getting Stared with Blazor DataGrid in Server Side | Syncfusion
+title: Getting Started with Blazor DataGrid in Server Side | Syncfusion
 description: Checkout the documentation for getting started with Syncfusion Blazor DataGrid Component in Visual Side using .NET CLI and much more.
 platform: Blazor
 control: DataGrid